JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_1.md

 This top-level class serves two main functions:

-1. It encapsulates the core model (`Phi3VModel`), which produces contextualized representations of the input.
+1. **Encapsulating the core model**: It wraps the `Phi3VModel`, which produces contextualized representations of the input.
-2. It applies a linear transformation (the "language model head") to these representations, converting them into logits over the entire vocabulary.
-These logits represent the model's predictions for the next token in the sequence.
+2. **Applying the language model head**: It uses a linear transformation to convert the contextualized representations into logits over the entire vocabulary, representing the model's predictions for the next token in the sequence.

 ### 3.2 Core Model: Phi3VModel